syncfusion-content/blazor-docs/blazor/gantt-chart/clipboard.md

 By setting these settings, user can select multiple cells in the Gantt chart by dragging the mouse.

-The native keyup event can be bound to the Gantt chart and customized for key actions.
-In the example provided, the Alt key was utilized.
+Then the native keyup event is bound to the Gantt chart in order to customize the keydown actions in the gantt chart.
+In the example provided, the Alt key is captured to fill the data while drag selection.
 For more information, please refer [here](https://blazor.syncfusion.com/documentation/gantt-chart/how-to/bind-native-events).

 The value of first selected cell is captured in the [CellSelectedEvent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_CellSelected) based on the cell index.